opsnull/blog.opsnull.com/content/rust/rust-lang/index.md

 }

 macro_rules! create_function {
-    // This macro takes an argument of designator `ident` and creates a function named `$func_name`.
-    // The `ident` designator is used for variable/function names.
     ($func_name:ident) => {
         fn $func_name() {
-            // The `stringify!` macro converts an `ident` into a string. println!("You called {:?}()", stringify!($func_name));
+            println!("You called {:?}()", stringify!($func_name));
         }
     };
 }

-// Create functions named `foo` and `bar` with the above macro. create_function!(foo);
+create_function!(foo);
 create_function!(bar);

 macro_rules! print_result {
-    // This macro takes an expression of type `expr` and prints it as a string along with its
-    // result.
-The `expr` designator is used for expressions.
     ($expression:expr) => {
-        // `stringify!` will convert the expression *as it is* into a string. println!("{:?} = {:?}", stringify!($expression), $expression);
+        println!("{:?} = {:?}", stringify!($expression), $expression);
     };
 }